“We must stand firm in the face of adversity” —Larry Agron

 The Agron scholarship supports full-time undergraduates based on academic merit and financial need.
 The emergency fund provides grants to students in financial distress.

+The pandemic has had a devastating impact on the economy.
 Rutgers students have seen reliable sources of income—jobs in restaurants and retail outlets—vanish.
 And their parents may well be among those who have lost their jobs.

 “We know that our students in normal times come with significant financial need,” says School of Arts and Sciences Executive Dean Peter March.
 “Now that need is growing rapidly as students lose jobs and other means of support, creating significant new financial pressures.”